psyedout/firefox-user-prefs/README.md

 This is only one of the ways in which, I am sometimes forewarned about which public agents from certain public agencies, are currently doing, or are about to do, wrongful things, especially against me.
 However, I still do not know who in those very same agencies, bothers to send me messages using all manner of [black magic fuckery](https://www.reddit.com/r/blackmagicfuckery/), typically known only to them, and why.
 I mean, I was never even directly affiliated to, or employed by any of them.
 I merely used to teach remedial classes in mathematics, for a number of poor and wounded American and Canadian citizens returning from active duty, a long-long-time go.
 So the favors provided to me, by some of the members of those agencies, are most generous.
 Though simultaneously, the treacheries and harms systematically inflicted by other members of those same groups of agencies, are most heinous.

-See, I do not have Extra Sensory Perceptions, nor do I have any kind of special powers or super-natural abilities.
+See, I do not have Extra Sensory Perceptions, nor do I have any kinds of special powers or super-natural abilities.
 Indeed, even the roaming hermetics knew about these types of tricks, but I'm not that old.
 And no, I'm not Poseidon, nor am I from project Gemini.

 So, need I give you more of a hint, about who I am, and about [what I do best?](https://github.com/callthis/status-quo/blob/main/docs/0E.md#time-to-rip-apart-and-shred-the-colonialists-cookbook)